SenseNet/sncom-resources/_docs/webdav.md

 ### Uploading different file types

 The sensenet [Content Repository](/docs/content-repository) has much more features than a simple file system.
-It can distinguish between different file types for example.
-An image for example in a regular file system is a simple file with .png or .jpg extension, an image in the sensenet Content Repository however is a content of *Image* type, which is derived from the *File* type.
+It can distinguish between different file types for example, an image in a regular file system is a simple file with .png or .jpg extension, an image in the sensenet Content Repository however is a content of *Image* type, which is derived from the *File* type.
 Therefore when using the Content Repository via WebDAV it is desired to connect files with different extensions to the appropriate [Content Type](/docs/content-type).
 This is done using the same setting that is used by the upload function on the ui:

 ```json
 UploadFileExtensions: {